'Only Murders in the Building' and other great shows you may have missed in 2021

 3. ‘Starstruck’

-New Zealand-bred comedian Rose Matafeo created, co-wrote and stars in this charming rom-com about a millennial woman who is shocked and amused to discover she had a one-night stand with a famous movie star (Nikesh Patel) – and might actually like him.
-(Streams on HBO Max)
+New Zealand-bred comic Rose Matafeo created, co-wrote and stars in this charming rom-com about a millennial woman who is shocked and amused to discover she had a one-night stand with a famous movie star (Nikesh Patel) – and might actually like him.
+(HBO Max)

 4. ‘Harlem’